MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/search-result-module.md

 1. In the **Choose a template** dialog box, select the **Search results** template that you created, enter **Category page** for **Page name**, and then select **OK**.
 Because all the values are set in the template, the page is ready to be published.
 1. Select **Finish editing** to check in the page, and then select **Publish** to publish it.

-## Enable inventory awareness on the search results module
+## Enable inventory awareness for the search results module

-Customers generally expect an e-commerce site to be inventory-aware throughout their browsing experience so that they can make decisions on what to do in case there is no inventory for a product.
-The search results module can be enhanced to incorporate inventory data and provide the following experiences:
+Customers generally expect an e-commerce site to be inventory-aware throughout the browsing experience, so that they can decide what to do if there is no inventory for a product.
+The search results module can be enhanced so that it incorporates inventory data and provide the following experiences:

-- Display an inventory availability label along with products.
+- Show an inventory availability label together with products.
-- Hide out of stock products.
+- Hide out-of-stock products.
-- Display out of stock products at the end of the search results list.
+- Show out-of-stock products at the end of the search results list.

-To enable such experiences, the following prerequisite settings must be configured in Commerce headquarters.
+To enable these experiences, you must configure the following prerequisite settings in Commerce headquarters.

 ### Enable the Enhanced e-Commerce product discovery to be inventory-aware feature

 > [!NOTE]
 > The **Enhanced e-Commerce product discovery to be inventory-aware** feature is available as of the Commerce version 10.0.20 release.

-To enable the **Enhanced e-Commerce product discovery to be inventory-aware** in Commerce headquarters, follow these steps.
+To enable the **Enhanced e-Commerce product discovery to be inventory-aware** feature in Commerce headquarters, follow these steps.

 1. Go to **Workspaces \> Feature management**.
-1. Search for the **Enhanced e-Commerce product discovery to be inventory-aware** feature, and then enable the feature.
+1. Search for the **Enhanced e-Commerce product discovery to be inventory-aware** feature, and then enable it.

 ### Configure the Populate product attributes with inventory level job

-The **Populate product attributes with inventory level** job creates a new product attribute to capture inventory availability and populates that product attribute with the latest inventory level value for each master product.
-Since the inventory availability of a product or assortment being sold constantly changes, it's strongly recommended to schedule the job as a batch process.
+The **Populate product attributes with inventory level** job creates a new product attribute to capture inventory availability and then sets that attribute to the latest inventory level value for each master product.
+Because the inventory availability of a product or assortment that is sold constantly changes, we strongly recommend that you schedule the job as a batch process.

 To configure the **Populate product attributes with inventory level** job in Commerce headquarters, follow these steps.

 1. Go to **Retail and Commerce \> Retail and Commerce IT \> Products and inventory**.
 1. Select **Populate product attributes with inventory level**.
-1. In the **Populate product attributes with inventory level** dialog box, do the following:
+1. In the **Populate product attributes with inventory level** dialog box, follow these steps:

-    1. Under **Parameters**, for **Product attribute and type name** specify a name for the dedicated product attribute that will be created to capture inventory availability.
+    1. Under **Parameters**, in the **Product attribute and type name** field, specify a name for the dedicated product attribute that will be created to capture inventory availability.
-    1. Under **Parameters**, for **Inventory availability based on** select an option that describes what basis you want the inventory level to be calculated with (for example, **Available physical**).
+    1. Under **Parameters**, in the **Inventory availability based on** field, select the quantity that the inventory level calculation should be based on (for example, **Available physical**).
-    1. Under **Run in the background**, configure the job to run in the background and (optionally) turn on the **Batch processing** toggle.
+    1. Under **Run in the background**, configure the job to run in the background, and optionally turn on the **Batch processing** option.

 > [!NOTE]
-> For consistent inventory level calculation across product details page and product list pages on your e-commerce site, ensure that you select the same quantity option for both the **Inventory availability based on** setting in Commerce headquarters and the **Inventory level based on** setting in Commerce site builder.
+> For consistent inventory level calculation across PDPs and product list pages on your e-commerce site, be sure to select the same quantity option for both the **Inventory availability based on** setting in Commerce headquarters and the **Inventory level based on** setting in Commerce site builder.
 For more information about inventory settings in site builder, see [Apply inventory settings](inventory-settings.md).

 ### Configure the new product attribute

-After the **Populate product attributes with inventory level** job is executed, you must configure the newly-created product attribute on the e-commerce site for which you want to enable search results module inventory awareness.
+After the **Populate product attributes with inventory level** job is run, you must configure the newly created product attribute on the e-commerce site where you want to enable inventory awareness for the search results module.

 To configure the new product attribute in Commerce headquarters, follow these steps.

-1. Go to the **Retail and Commerce \> Channel setup \> Channel categories and product attributes** form and select an e-commerce site.
+1. Go to **Retail and Commerce \> Channel setup \> Channel categories and product attributes**, and select an e-commerce site.
-1. Select and open an associated attribute group, add the newly-created product attribute to the group, and then close the form.
+1. Select and open an associated attribute group, add the newly created product attribute to it, and then close the page.
-1. Select **Set attribute metadata**, select the newly-added product attribute, and then turn on the **Show attribute on channel**, **Retrievable**, **Can be refined**, and **Can be queried** toggles.
+1. Select **Set attribute metadata**, select the newly added product attribute, and then turn on the **Show attribute on channel**, **Retrievable**, **Can be refined**, and **Can be queried** options.

 > [!NOTE]
-> For products displayed in the search results module, the inventory level is populated at the master product level rather than at the individual variant level, and only has two possible values: "available" and "out of stock".
-The actual value text is retrieved from the [inventory level profile](inventory-buffers-levels.md) definition.
-A master product is considered out of stock only when all of its variants are out of stock.
+> For products that are shown in the search results module, the inventory level is entered at the master product level instead of the individual variant level.
+It has only two possible values: "available" and "out of stock".
+The actual text for the values is retrieved from the [inventory level profile](inventory-buffers-levels.md) definition.
+A master product is considered out of stock only when all its variants are out of stock.
 The inventory level of a variant is determined based on the product's inventory level profile definition.

-After all of the above configuration steps are completed, the refiners on search results pages will display an inventory-based filter, and the search results module will retrieve inventory data behind the scenes.
-You can then configure the **Inventory settings for product list pages** setting in Commerce site builder to control how out-of-stock products should be displayed by the search results module.
+After all the preceding configuration steps are completed, the refiners on search results pages will show an inventory-based filter, and the search results module will retrieve inventory data behind the scenes.
+You can then configure the **Inventory settings for product list pages** setting in Commerce site builder to control how the search results module shows out-of-stock products.
 For more information, see [Apply inventory settings](inventory-settings.md).

 ## Additional resources